 Core Conflict: Studio Teams vs. Entrepreneurs

-Studios tout expertise, but it’s often narrow—say, tech-heavy.
+Studios tout expertise, but it’s often narrow.
+Tech-heavy, for example.
 A founder needing sales chops finds the studio’s toolkit lacking, stalling progress.

 Solution: Screen for fit pre-launch—test projects can reveal gaps.
 Studios should own their limits and pivot or partner when mismatched.